Unusual wave-packet spreading and entanglement dynamics in non-Hermitian disordered many-body systems: Spreading of a wave packet in non-Hermitian systems with non-reciprocal hopping

 where we have assumed $\Gamma_L>\Gamma_R$ ($g>0$); i.e., $W_c$ in the non-Hermitian case is found simply by replacing $\Gamma_0$ in Eq. (\ref{wc}) with the right/large hopping amplitude $\Gamma_0$.
 Both in the Hermitian and non-Hermitian cases, the location of the mobility edge (\ref{wc_NH}) does not depend on the energy $\epsilon_n$; $H |n\rangle=\epsilon_n |n\rangle$.
 When $g\neq 0$, the eigenenergy $\epsilon_n$ becomes {\it complex} in the extended phase ($W<W_c=2\Gamma_L$); cf. the case of free particle motion described in Appendix \ref{app_gauss}, while it remains {\it real} in the localized phase ($W>W_c$).
 Thus, the localization-delocalization transition is accompanied by a real-complex transition of the eigenenergies (see Appendix \ref{app_BC} for details).

 Let us focus on the dynamics of the system by following how an initially localized wave packet evolves in time.
-Four panels of Fig. \ref{fig_1pd} show examples of such dynamics.
+Four panels of Figs. \ref{fig_1herm} and \ref{fig_1pd} show examples of such dynamics.
 We assume that at $t=0$ the wave packet is just at an initial site $j=j_0$;

 At time $t$, the wave packet may evolve as